digitaledgeit/sass-spacing/README.md

 You can customise a number of features by defining the following variables before you importing `sass-spacing` in your SASS file.

-    //the sizes
+    //alternate sizes
     $spacing-sizes: (
       'none': 0,
       'xs': 4px,
-      'sm': 8px,
       'md': 16px,
-      'lg': 24px,
       'xl': 28px
     );

-    //whether !important is used
+    //whether !important is applied
     $spacing-important: false;

-    //the attribute prefix for the compiled classes
+    //the prefix for the breakpoint attribute used for the compiled classes
     $spacing-breakpoint-attribute-prefix: 'breakpoint-';

 ## Change log